Zhi-Feng-Zhang/DALCC/README.md

 # DALCC
-Domain Adversarial Learning for Color Constancy
+Official codes for 'Domain Adversarial Learning for Color Constancy'